DeepthyAT/event-booking-system/README.md

 4. **Flow of the System**:
    - API interacts with MySQL to store and fetch data.
-   - Redis is queried for cached booking counts, falling back to MySQL if data is not found.
-   - RabbitMQ handles asynchronous tasks like email notifications.

 ## Pre-requisites
 - Node.js v14.x or higher